How Multiple Sclerosis Is Treated

 Tecfidera is a twice-daily tablet for relapsing MS. It may cause low levels of immune cells, so your doctor will do regular blood tests to check for that.
 An active ingredient similar to the one in Tecfidera has been linked to four cases of a serious brain infection called progressive multifocal leukoencephalopathy (PML).
 The drug's most common side effects are flushing, stomach pain, diarrhea, nausea, and vomiting.

-In the most severe cases of MS that aren't responding to medication, doctors may prescribe mitoxantrone (Novantrone).
-This chemotherapy drug, which was originally designed to treat cancer, suppresses the immune system to prevent it from attacking nerve coverings.
+In the most severe cases of MS that aren't responding to medication, doctors may prescribe mitoxantrone (Novantrone) or alemtuzumab (Lemtrada).
+Both are chemotherapy drugs designed to treat cancer.
+They are used to treat certain types of MS by suppressing the immune system to prevent it from attacking nerve coverings.
 Novantrone is used sparingly, though, because it carries a FDA “black box” warning of risks of heart damage and a type of leukemia.